opnfv/barometer/docs/release/userguide/feature.userguide.rst

 .. note::
  * sudo permissions are required to install collectd.
- * These are instructions for Ubuntu 16.04
+ * These instructions are for Centos 7.

 To build all the upstream plugins, clone the barometer repo: